gidztech/gideonpyzer.dev/content/blog/documenting-code-sensibly-with-empathy.md

 #### Architecture Decision Records (ADRs)
 As part of our software development lifecycle, we document project decisions in an [Architecture Decision Records (ADR)](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
 At the start of the project, we review the requirements and possible solutions to achieve the end goal, using [ATAM](https://en.wikipedia.org/wiki/Architecture_tradeoff_analysis_method).
 We may consider things like security, performance, testability. maintainability, etc. The ADR allows us to document what we have considered, and the final decision we made.
 It's a living document, so we can update it throughout the project.

-This document is really useful because I can look up past features we've implemented and identity why we did something a particular way, and see the alternatives we considered.
+This document is really useful because I can look up past features we've implemented and identify why we did something a particular way, and see the alternatives we considered.

 ## Tests provide requirements documentation
 You can understand a lot about an application from looking at tests cases.
 They're usually written in BDD or TDD form, like `describe` and `it` blocks, so they are easy to read.
 The implementation details are blackboxed because all we see are the input and outputs.
 Once we understand that, when we need to update the code, we already have some context.